 This series of electric cooling and, heat pump package equipment is designed to accept a field installed electric heat kit.
-The unit is equipped to easily install the HKP or HKR Series Electric Heat Kit.
+The unit is equipped to easily install the HKP or HKR Series single phase Electric Heat Kits.
 Full Installation Instructions are included in this kit.
 Please use this document for guidance in field equipping the package unit with electric heat.
 Choose the heat kit that fits the application for the specific installation.
 Permanently mark the unit's nameplate with the model being installed.
 High and low voltage connections are detailed in the heat kit instructions.

 Indoor Blower motor speed tap selection may need to be modified to accommodate normal continuous operation to prevent a nuisance trip.
-See following tables.
+See following table.